UiL-OTS-labs/ZEP-EEG-Marker-Module/README.md

 Use [bxymonitor](https://www.beexy.nl/download/beexybox/) (utility for configuring, monitoring and testing BeexyBox devices) to see if you can actually connect to the BeexyBox (_e.g._ `bxymonitor /dev/ttyACM0`).

-### Errors when sending more than one marker at the same time
+### Errors when sending more than one marker simultaneously
-Sending two markers at the same time is not possible.
-Hence there is a minimal required interval between two markers.
-This interval is half the pulse length of the first marker.
-The only solution is to redesign your experiment.
+Sending two markers simultaneously or within a certain interval is not possible.
+A marker consists of a pulse-up and a pulse-down phase.
+The interval between up and down is the pulse length.
+During this interval when one pulse is active another cannot start.
+The pulse down needs to finish before a pulse up can be start.
+Hence a minimal pause between two markers is necessary.
+By default this required interval or pause is half the pulse length of the first marker.
+The solution is to redesign your experiment so sending two or more markers simultaneously does not happen.

 ### The timing of the markers varies a lot
 Make sure you avoid using `send_marker()`.
 Use `send_marker()` if you want to insert a marker and care nothing for the accuracy of timing.